pcfreak30/skyd/modules/transactionpool/README.md

    sending the peer outdated transactions if the transaction pool is still catching up to the most recent block.
- - TODO: To help mitigate the DoS vector where an attacker is having the peer continually resync the attacker, we can remember which IPs we've synced even after the node has disconnected, and refuse to re-send a transaction set to the same IP or IP range multiple times.
+ - TODO: To help mitigate the DoS vector where an attacker is having the peer continually resync the attacker, the subsystem can remember which IPs it has synced even after the node has disconnected, and refuse to re-send a transaction set to the same IP or IP range multiple times.
 This set will be cleared out after a peer from an IP range has been gone for a sufficient amount of time (likely several hours).
  - TODO: The new peer share subsystem ideally sends transaction sets to peers roughly in order of fee rate.
 This ensures that new peers get the most valuable transactions first and have the best idea for what sorts of fees are